-David is Chairman of the Government Construction Board for the Cabinet Office and the Infrastructure and Projects Authority and is also chair of the NEC UK Users’ Group.
+David is Chairman of the Government Construction Board for the Cabinet Office, Head of Construction for the Infrastructure and Projects Authority and is also chair of the NEC UK Users’ Group.
 The former Head of Risk for Transport for London, he is a leading thinker in the area of risk and the internationally renowned author of the book “Tame, Messy and Wicked Risk Leadership”.
 David is a visiting lecturer and fellow at Cranfield University school of management and a popular conference speaker on the international circuit.

 David opened the session by commenting that construction in the United Kingdom is currently at the centre of a perfect storm, which will drive change in at least some parts of the industry.
 Customer dissatisfaction, low (or no) contractors’ profit margins, and a shortage of skilled labour are all creating pressure to find alternative business models.
 Adding in the rapid digitalisation of many other aspects of the world economy offers a significant opportunity to those firms who are prepared to invest in different ways of working; a huge threat to those that are not.

 As Head of Construction for the Infrastructure and Projects Authority (IPA), David has an overview of a huge pipeline of expenditure.
 The Government is planning to put £600 billion into the country’s infrastructure over the next 10 years.
 As the biggest client in the country, they have the potential to be a huge influence on the industry.
 Recognising the importance of their role, the IPA have an ambitious vision to use digital information technology to improve how the public estate is designed, constructed, operated and integrated into the country’s built environment.